mui/material-ui/docs/data/material/components/dialogs/dialogs.md

 Follow the [Modal limitations section](/material-ui/react-modal/#limitations).

+## Non-modal dialog

+The dialogs can be presented as non-modal too.
+The non-modal dialogs are usually used in the following scenarios:

+- presenting a nonessential information
+- presenting an information that is not relevant to the current user flow
+- scenarios where the dialog shouldn't interrupt high stake process of the system
+- complex decision making that may require additional information, which would be hidden using a modal dialog

+Some common use-cases of non-modal dialogs include the chat bots/compose email windows and the cookies banner.

+{{"demo": "NewEmailWindow.js", "iframe": true}}

+{{"demo": "CookiesBanner.js", "iframe": true}}

+This [article](https://www.nngroup.com/articles/modal-nonmodal-dialog/) from the Nielsen Normal Group is a great resource for most common use-cases of the modal vs. non-modal dialogs.

 ## Complementary projects

 For more advanced use cases you might be able to take advantage of:

-## Non-modal dialog

-The mon-modal dialogs are used in scenarios where the user-flow should not be interrupted, or the dialog contains a nonessential information that is not relevant with the current user-flow.
-Another typical use-case is complex decision making that may require additional information, which would be hidden using a modal dialog.

-{{"demo": "NonModalDialog.js", "iframe": true}}

 ### material-ui-confirm